BangquanLiao/BangquanLiao.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 This is the research project in the Laboratory of Ocular Biomechanics.
 The ultimate goals is to analyze the mechanical and structural anistropies of the equatorial sclera.
-The equibiaxial tensile testing and polarized light microscopy was utilized to measure the stiffness and fiber orientation of equatorial sclera of 5 porcine eyes.
+The equibiaxial tensile testing and polarized light microscopy was utilized to measure the stiffness and fiber orientation of equatorial sclera of 5 porcine eyes.n